davidbradway/resume-bibtex/resume.rst

    -  PhD project using ultrasound to noninvasively measure the heart’s mechanical properties
-   -  Organized and conducted pre-clinical trials at Duke University Medical Center
+   -  Organized and conducted clinical studies at Duke University Medical Center
-   -  Presented results in conferences, proceedings and co-authored articles
+   -  Presented results in conferences and proceedings and via peer-reviewed journal articles

 -  **Siemens Healthcare** (Issaquah, WA, USA)